ebiermann/android-messaging/README.md

 android-messaging
 =================
+This project demonstrates the use of the Stomp Protocol(stomp.github.com/) on an Android device.

 You have to manually add stompj-0.5.jar as a dependency for android-messaging-client.

 To run this demo follow these steps: